Sixt/ja-micro/README.md

 Contributions to the continued evolution of the framework are welcome.
 Please keep in mind that the primary focus is to keep the framework minimal.
 Backwards-compatibility and following semantic versioning is strictly required.
-For any major changes that you would like to propose, please discuss the design with Brian before-hand to avoid wasted efforts on incompatible changes.
+For any major changes that you would like to propose, please raise an issue and discuss the issue before implementing to avoid wasted efforts on changes that would be rejected.

-### Who do I talk to? ###
-Brian Krahmer / brian.krahmer@sixt.com